 Through Kamna, the Assemblies of God church wants to fight against extreme poverty by offering services in education, health, and water solutions.
 Thank you for praying for us to reach our mains goals: evangelizing the entire population by church planting in every town or village and helping to solve poverty.

 Eglise des Assemblées de Dieu

 NIGER, West Africa

-The Assemblies of God, Nigeria, has a population of 2.6 million adherents and members worshipping in over 14,300 churches in Nigeria.
-The General Council with its Headquarters in Enugu in Enugu State of Nigeria provides ministerial credentials to more than 11,650 ministers, including more than 50 missionaries in over 9 countries and territories of the world.
+The Assemblies of God, Nigeria, has a population of 2.6 million adherents and members worshiping in over 14,300 churches in Nigeria.
+The General Council with its Headquarters in Enugu State of Nigeria provides ministerial credentials to more than 11,650 ministers, including more than 50 missionaries in over 9 countries and territories of the world.